cs1302uga/cs1302-minesweeper-alpha/README.md

 This command removes, for the next round only, what is often referred to as the, "fog of war."
-Squares containing mines, whether unrevealed, marked, or guessed, will be displayed with less-than and greater-than symbols on either side of the square's center (as apposed to white space).
+Squares containing mines, whether unrevealed, marked, or guessed, will be displayed with less-than and greater-than symbols on either side of the square's center (as opposed to white space).
 Using the `nofog` command **does** use up a round.
 In order to issue this command, the `nofog` command is used.
 The syntax format for this